 Patient chart notes

 Once a disease, a disorder or a patient's belief is noted in a patient's medical record, it is very hard to get it removed.
-This can follow the patient around for years as they go from doctor to doctor.
+Although it isn't supposed to, the information influences each doctor who has the patient under their care.

 It can even hinder an application for life insurance or when changing plans for medical insurance (for example: going from a company based group plan to a non-group medical insurance).

-I don't know how many times I've read in a chart that a patient is suspected of "blank, blank disease."
+I don't know how many times I've read in a chart that a patient is suspected of having "blank, blank disease."
 Every doctor who reads that patient's notes will be influenced by what he read.
-Whatever treatment or tests are conducted, the notes in the chart will always be in the back of their mind and possibly influence how he interprets (or misinterprets) test results.
+No matter what treatment or tests are conducted, the notes in the chart will always be in the back of their mind and possibly influence how he interprets (or misinterprets) test results.

 - "The patient has a history of bipolar disorder."